Wayfarers Chapel

-Wayfarers Chapel, or "The Glass Church" is located in Rancho Palos Verdes, California.
-It has unique organic architecture sited on cliffs above the Pacific Ocean.
-It is affiliated with the Swedenborgian Church of North America and serves as a memorial to the 18th century scientist and theosopher, Emanuel Swedenborg.
+Wayfarers Chapel, or "The Glass Church" is a disassembled chapel designed by Lloyd Wright and originally located in Rancho Palos Verdes, California.
+The chapel had unique organic architecture sited on a bluff above the Pacific Ocean.
+Affiliated with the Swedenborgian Church of North America, it served as a memorial to the 18th-century scientist and theosopher Emanuel Swedenborg.
+Built in 1949, the chapel was dismantled in 2024 and carefully stored after extreme earth movement had damaged the structure.
+In 2025, the chapel announced they were attempting to relocate to a new location in Rancho Palos Verdes.

 History

-The church was designed by Lloyd Wright (son of Frank Lloyd Wright) in the late 1940s and was built between 1949 and 1951.
-Wright departed from the tradition of using masonry in order to "achieve a delicate enclosure that allows the surrounding landscape to define the sacred space".
+The 100-seat church was designed by Lloyd Wright (son of Frank Lloyd Wright) in the late 1940s and was built between 1949 and 1951, at a cost of $25,000.
 Additions were built in later years, including a tower and a visitor center, the latter of which had been lost in a landslide during the 1960s.
+Because of its scenic location, the church is popular for weddings.
+In 1999, the chapel hosted 800 weddings.